Wacky-Mole/RareMagicPortal/README.md

             Big update: Added BiomeColorForce, EnabledColors, FreePassageColor, adminColor, TelePortAnythingColor, PortalDrinkColor
             Was a pain to make compatitle with TargetPortal, you will notice ^(num) on Portals with ConfigUseBiomeColors, just passes info
             Individual configs for each Crystal Color used, can now set JC crystals to be consumed - which is pretty cool.
-            Fixed - Only Owner can deconstruct
-            More bugs, but hopefully you can live with those.
+            Fixed - Only Owner can deconstruct, added AllowedUsers - If any added, only players in this list can go through More bugs, but hopefully you can live with those.
         Version 2.5.3
             I didn't do spanish correctly, fixed some spanish yml error.